baskuit/pinyon/src/model/readme.md

 ## Libtorch

-> This section was written after completion of the multithreaded inference wrapper but before integration of the wrapper with surskit
+> This section was written after completion of the multi-threaded inference wrapper but before integration of the wrapper with Surskit

 The fastest way to use a neural network depends on its size.
 Small neural networks can work very well on modern CPUs, but larger networks run fastest on GPU.
 There is however a high cost to sending data between the CPU and GPU, so the only way to realize this performance benefit with large networks is to do inference in batches.